What is a marketing funnel? How they work, stages and examples

 The marketing funnel is a helpful framework for engaging audiences.
 At the same time, customer journeys and funnels aren’t interchangeable concepts.
 Today, customer journeys rarely move directly from awareness to consideration to purchase.
 Shoppers can enter the funnel at any stage, or seemingly skip stages altogether.
 In other words, while the funnel is a helpful framework for ensuring you’re reaching customers across potential paths to purchase, few customer journeys will completely mirror the funnel.

 You may not be able to predict the steps shoppers take before buying your product, but a full-funnel marketing approach takes into consideration the various ways potential customers can interact with your brand.
-This can help you recognize opportunities for engagement and reach customers wherever they are.
+This can help you recognise opportunities for engagement and reach customers wherever they are.

 An example of a successful full-funnel approach is Osmo.
 The team implemented a full-funnel strategy to stand out in a crowded STEM toy space and reach new and existing customers at different stages of their buying journey.
 Learn how Osmo helped increased brand awareness with Amazon Ads.